sathkrith/memeclassifier/README.md

 * Task 1: run the jupyter notebook `meme_classifier.ipynb`
 * Task 2a Multimodal Multilabel Classification: run the jupyter notebook `meme_classifier.ipynb`
-* Task 2b Hierarchical Classification: run the jupyter notebook `multimodal_binary.ipynb` ** For subtask2b : path to the training and validation folders might need changing.
+* Task 2b Hierarchical Classification: run the jupyter notebook `multimodal_binary.ipynb` For subtask2b : path to the training and validation folders might need changing in the main method.